thillison/Classified/README.md

 # Equity Analysis Tool Application & Analysis Report

+# Project Executive Summary:
+To provide our clients with an investment recommendation that will reduce the overall risk of their portfolio while enhancing their cumulative returns

 # Installation
 1. Download & Install Anaconda(https://www.anaconda.com) & Jupyter Lab (https://jupyterlab.readthedocs.io/en/stable/getting_started/installation.html)
 2. Install libraries: Execute 'conda activate dev' & 'pip show' in CLI or Terminal to see libraries, and use 'pip install' for the libraries not included